 This card uses the famous Yamaha OPL3 chipset, used by many popular sound cards in the late 1980’s and early 1990’s.
-No emulation!Designed by TexElec, Ships from United States of America
+No emulation!Designed by TexElec in United States of America

 We offer modern solutions for vintage computer systems and retro gaming.
 Our products are great for collectors, hobbyists and do-it-yourself’ers.

 We’re proud to introduce our latest product, the Resound OPL3 Sound card!
 This card is an 8-bit ISA card, and will work in any PC with an 8 or 16 bit ISA slot.
 We even tested it in our Packard Be...Read More…

 This card is an 8-bit ISA card, and will work in any PC with an 8 or 16 bit ISA slot.
 We even tested it in our Packard Bell PB500 in non-turbo mode.
 Our machine has an NEC V20 CPU, in non-turbo mode, it will be running at roughly 6 Mhz.
 We were able to play Space Quest III with this configuration.
 In turbo, it’s more playable, but the sound plays back just as it should at either speed.
 The card has its own 14.31818 Mhz oscillator to ensure that no matter your machine’s bus speed, you will never have any fear of the pitch changing.
 Most sound cards use an oscillator supplied by the ISA bus.
 In 95% of machines out there, this will work fine.
 However, there are some machines which send a slower speed to the oscillator on the bus which will cause a lower pitch than expected to play.